The Devil Makes Three (band): 2002-2009

-The band has released six full-length albums.
-They independently released a self-titled album in 2002.
+The band independently released a self-titled album in 2002.
 Another independent release followed in 2004, Longjohns, Boots, And A Belt.
 The band recorded two shows in April 2006 in Felton, California with guest fiddler Chojo Jacques.
 The recordings were later released as a live album, A Little Bit Faster And A Little Bit Worse.

 After the release of their live album, the band signed with independent label Milan Records, which specializes in film scores and soundtracks.
 Their first album on Milan was a re-release of their debut album, The Devil Makes Three.
 In 2009, they followed with an all-new album, Do Wrong Right.

 Band member Bernhard independently released a solo album, Things I Left Behind (2006).
 In September 2009 Bernhard released his next solo album, Straight Line, on Milan Records.